rossigee/provider-minio/docs/TLS_CONFIGURATION.md

 If you encounter certificate validation errors:

-1. Verify the CA certificate is correct and properly formatted
+1. Verify the Secret exists and contains the correct CA certificate
 2. Check that the MinIO server hostname matches the certificate
 3. Ensure the certificate is not expired
+4. Verify the Secret is in the correct namespace
-4. For testing, temporarily use `insecureSkipVerify: true` to isolate the issue
+5. For testing, temporarily use `insecureSkipVerify: true` to isolate the issue

 ### Mutual TLS Authentication Failures

 If mutual TLS authentication fails:

-1. Verify both `clientCertData` and `clientKeyData` are provided
+1. Verify both `clientCertSecretRef` and `clientKeySecretRef` are provided
+2. Check that the client certificate Secret exists and contains valid data
-2. Check that the client certificate is signed by a CA trusted by the MinIO server
+3. Ensure the client certificate is signed by a CA trusted by the MinIO server
-3. Ensure the client certificate is not expired
+4. Verify the client certificate is not expired
+5. Check RBAC permissions for accessing the client certificate Secret

+### Secret Access Issues

+If the provider cannot access Secrets:

-4. Verify the private key matches the client certificate
+1. Verify the Secret exists in the expected namespace
+2. Check RBAC permissions for the provider service account
+3. Ensure the Secret contains the expected keys (`ca.crt`, `tls.crt`, `tls.key`)
+4. Verify the Secret data is properly base64 encoded (handled automatically by kubectl)

 ### Connection Issues